Shreya Jaiswal - Lead UX Researcher

-📈 I'm always upskilling for UX; currently a fellow at the NYC Data Science Academy↗, a committee member at the Data Visualization Society↗ and a soon-to-be contributor at Nightingale Magazine↗.
+I'm always upskilling for UX; currently a fellow at the NYC Data Science Academy, a committee member at the Data Visualization Society and contributor at Nightingale Magazine.

 Objective: Uncover diversity in indie game creators' workflows, motivations, and challenges.